 - Generation Xerox: With Raizen.
 It's subtle, but it's there.

 - Half-Breed Discrimination: Averted.
 In the Three Kings arc he becomes leader of his own country and garners full respect from his subordinates.
 In the Demon World Tournament, there were even demon spectators cheering him on during his fight with Yomi despite his being the underdog and a Half-Human Hybrid.

 - Half-Human Hybrid: Sort of.
 Both of his parents and a good number of his ancestors are human, but 40+ generations back is Raizen, the demon world's most powerful demon and one of the Three Kings.
 However, his demon side never manifests until he is killed in battle by Sensui.

 - Healing Factor: Was able to heal from his wounds suffered from Sensui's energy gun and also able to quickly heal a broken arm that Sensui snapped like a twig.

 - Heir to the Dojo: Chosen as Genkai's successor after defeating Rando and winning her tournament.

 - Heroic Bastard: 14 year old Urameshi Atsuko was definitely not married when she had that bout of morning sickness...

-- Heroic BSOD During his fight with Yomi, Yusuke realizes that for the first time in the series he is fighting on his own terms, and promptly lapses into one, since he never had his own reasons for fighting other than his anger, which he's since dealt with.
-Raizen quickly snaps him out of it, though.
+- Heroic BSOD During his fight with Yomi, Yusuke realizes that for the first time in the series he is fighting on his own terms, and promptly BSODs since he never had his own reasons for fighting other than his anger, which he's since dealt with.
+Raizen quickly snaps him out of it.

 - Heroic Bystander: His introduction in the first episode.